MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-The-Feed-View/content.md

 We'll be using a navigation controller for this app.

 > [action]
-> Open Main.storyboard and click on the view controller.
+> Open `Main.storyboard` and click on the view-controller.

 A shortcut for adding a navigation controller in storyboard is to **embed** a view-controller in one.